zpaq/zpaq/readme.txt

 tell how to interpret the ZPAQL code in these configuration files.
 You do not need these files to compile or run any of the applications in this package or to use libzpaq.

+History:

+Sep 27 2010: libzpaq 0.02, zp 2.00, zpipe 2.00

+Oct 14 2010: libzpaq 0.03, zp 2.01, zpipe 2.01. libzpaq interface changed.
+Reader and Writer were changed from template paramters to virtual base classes to speed up compilation.
+Corresponding changes made to zp and zpipe.